recurly/recurly-commerce-docs/docs/NOTIFICATIONS/notifications.md

 # Key details

 * **Transactional Emails**: Configure and customize automated email notifications for events like order placed, failed payment, upcoming renewal, and more.
-Learn more in the <a href="https://docs.recurly.com/docs/transactional-emails#/" target="_blank">Transactional Emails</a> guide.
+Learn more in the [Transactional Emails](transactional-emails) guide.
 * **Transactional SMS**: Enable concise SMS alerts—such as payment failures or upcoming orders—to keep subscribers in the loop.
-Find setup instructions in the <a href="https://docs.recurly.com/docs/transactional-sms#/" target="_blank">Transactional SMS</a> guide.
+Find setup instructions in the [Transactional SMS](transactional-sms) guide.